 Enterprise Products Partners is exposed to foreign currency exchange rate risk primarily through its Canadian NGL marketing subsidiary.
 As a result, Enterprise Products Partners could be adversely affected by fluctuations in the foreign currency exchange rate between the U.S. dollar and the Canadian dollar.
 Enterprise Products Partners attempts to hedge this risk using foreign exchange purchase contracts to fix the exchange rate.
 Mark-to-market accounting is utilized for these contracts, which typically have a duration of one month.
-During the three and six months ended June 30, 2008, Enterprise Products Partners recorded minimal gains from these financial instruments.
+For the nine months ended September 30, 2008, Enterprise Products Partners recorded minimal gains from these financial instruments.
+No such amounts were recorded in the third quarter of 2008.